john-ejoke/john-ejoke/Cloud_Security/AWS-SOC/README.md

 ---

-## What This Project Is

-Most people spin up an EC2 instance, expose it to the internet, and call it a cloud project.
-I did the opposite.
-I started from a deliberately vulnerable default AWS environment and engineered it into a production-grade SOC pipeline with identity hardening, multi-layer telemetry, automated alerting, and live-fire threat validation.
+## What I Built and Why You Should Care

+If you are reviewing my portfolio and you want to see whether I can think like an engineer and not just follow a tutorial, this is the project to read.

+I built and engineered a cloud-native Security Operations Centre pipeline entirely from scratch on AWS.
+Not a sandbox.
+Not a guided lab.
+A real internet-facing environment with real attacker traffic, real detection logic, and real alerts firing to my inbox.

+The scenario was simple: take a default AWS account with no controls and harden it into a production-grade SOC.
+That means identity hardening, a tamper-proof audit trail, network telemetry, host-level log streaming, automated threat detection, and an alert pipeline that fires in under 60 seconds from the moment an attack begins.

-This is not a tutorial follow-along.
-Every decision in this project has an engineering reason behind it, and I document those reasons throughout this README the same way I would justify a design choice to a security team lead.
+Every decision I made in this project has an engineering reason behind it.
+I document those reasons throughout this README the same way I would walk a security team lead through a design review.
+If you want to understand not just what I built but why I built it the way I did, keep reading.

-By the end of this project, the environment could detect a brute-force SSH attack, attribute the source IP using OSINT, and push a formatted alert to my inbox in under 60 seconds.
-That is the bar I set for myself, and this README shows exactly how I hit it.
+**The result:** A live environment that detected a brute-force SSH attack, captured it at the network layer and the host layer simultaneously, attributed the source IP using OSINT, and pushed a formatted alert to my inbox in under 60 seconds.
+Zero false negatives.
+100% telemetry accuracy.

 ---